Meet the SFIDA Cycling staff at Milano Malpensa Airport (MXP) or at a designated hotel.

 The top of the Nufenen pass is the end of the canton de Valais, and once we start our descent to Airolo, we are in the Tesino, an Italian-speaking canton.

 Descending towards Andermatt, we will still ride some sections of the old road.
-We are spending two nights in this centrally located town, a lot of great climbing starting from here, and for sure we will show you a few tomorrow!
+We are spending two nights in this centrally located town, a lot of great climbing starting from here, and we will surely show you a few tomorrow!

 Today’s ride is one of the most famous loops (and beautiful) that you can ride in Europe.
 Riding Anticlockwise from Andermatt we will climb three of the most iconic passes in Switzerland, in this order: Sustenpass, Grimselpass, and Furkapass, all over 2000mts high and very scenic.